-Emergency Vet in Hyde Park, IL
+Emergency Vet in Hyde Park, Chicago

 Pet emergencies can happen anytime and anywhere, and we know that every minute is valuable.
 If your pet is seriously ill, injured, or exhibiting alarming behaviors, call us at (773) 324-4484.
 Emergencies come in various forms and what may seem like a minor issue could mean something more.
 That's why we recommend calling if you have any health concerns about your pet.
 We would rather know that their problem is not a matter of urgency, or advise prompt treatment to prevent it from becoming something worse.